orchestracities/anubis/README.md

   file of the default policies to create upon tenant creation.
 - `DEFAULT_WAC_CONFIG_FILE`: Specifies the path of the configuration file of the wac serialization.
-- `DATABASE_TYPE`: The database type to be used by the API.
+- `DB_TYPE`: The database type to be used by the API.
 Valid options for now are `postgres` and `sqlite`.

 If postgres is the database being used, the following variables are available